 Ari’s nutritional knowledge lies predominantly in the field of habit-building.
 Spending the summer of 2017 interning and working at two residential eating disorder treatment facilities, he has seen the extremes of the dieting world and has experience counseling clients who have an exceptionally difficult time with habit change.
 From 2013 to 2016, Ari has competed in two bodybuilding shows and three powerlifting meets.
-Ari works part-time as a research assistant, studying the endothelial effects of cocoa consumption.
-He is also the Features Editor of Gettysburg College’s newspaper, The Gettysburgian, and writes a weekly health/nutrition column.
+Ari worked part-time as a research assistant, studying the endothelial effects of cocoa consumption.
+He also served as the Features Editor of Gettysburg College’s newspaper, The Gettysburgian, with a weekly health/nutrition column.

 - Habit-building and stimulus substitution

 - Helping you see the capacity to incite change that you already possess

 How to get the most out of a session with Ari